Life of Jesus: Final week in Jerusalem

 The Last Supper has been depicted by many artistic masters.
 This Last Supper is by Pascal Dagnan-Bouveret (1896).

-The description of the last week of the life of Jesus (often called the Passion week) occupies about one third of the narrative in the canonical gospels.
+The description of the last week of the life of Jesus occupies about one third of the narrative in the canonical gospels.
 The narrative for that week starts by a description of the final entry into Jerusalem, and ends with his crucifixion.

 The last week in Jerusalem is the conclusion of the journey which Jesus had started in Galilee through Perea and Judea.
 Just before the account of the final entry of Jesus into Jerusalem, the Gospel of John includes the Raising of Lazarus episode, which builds the tension between Jesus and the authorities.
 At the beginning of the week as Jesus enters Jerusalem, he is greeted by the cheering crowds, adding to that tension.

-The week begins with the triumphal entry into Jerusalem.
+The week begins with Jesus' triumphal entry into Jerusalem.
 During the week of his "final ministry in Jerusalem", Jesus visits the Temple, and has a conflict with the money changers about their use of the Temple for commercial purposes.
 This is followed by a debate with the priests and the elder in which his authority is questioned.
-One of his disciples, Judas Iscariot, decides to betray Jesus for thirty pieces of silver.
+One of his disciples, Judas Iscariot, agrees to turn Jesus over to his enemies in exchange for 30 silver coins.

 Towards the end of the week, Jesus has the Last Supper with his disciples, during which he institutes the Eucharist, and prepares them for his departure in the Farewell Discourse.
 After the supper, Jesus is betrayed with a kiss while he is in Agony in the Garden, and is arrested.
 After his arrest, Jesus is abandoned by most of his disciples, and Peter denies him three times, as Jesus had predicted during the Last Supper.
 The final week that begins with his entry into Jerusalem, concludes with his crucifixion and burial on that Friday.